 Purposes of Base Salary.
 We utilize base salary as the primary means of providing compensation for performing the essential elements of an executive's job.
-Base salaries are intended to provide a certain level of fixed compensation commensurate with executive's position, responsibilities, tenure, historical compensation, retention risk and current and expected future contributions to the Company.
+Base salaries are intended to provide a certain level of fixed compensation commensurate with an executive's position, responsibilities, tenure, historical compensation, retention risk, and current and expected future contributions to the Company.
 In particular, we set base salaries keeping in mind that we are often recruiting from a fashion and retail marketplace that is not typically found in the Company's hometown of Fort Wayne, Indiana.
 With these principles in mind, base salaries are reviewed at least annually by our Committee and may be adjusted from time to time based on the results of this review.

-Setting Fiscal 2020 Base Salary.
-In fiscal 2020, the Compensation Committee provided for base salary increases for the CEO and other NEO's ranging from 3.2% to 14.1%.
-The Committee approved base salary increases based on analysis of the median peer group and industry benchmarking base salary information, performance and/or changes in NEO responsibilities.
+Setting Fiscal 2023 Base Salary.
+In fiscal 2023, the Compensation Committee provided for base salary increases for the NEOs ranging from 2.0% to 4.5%.
+Ms. Ardrey's base salary was established in accordance with her Employment Agreement.
+Mr. Wallstrom, the Company's former CEO did not receive a base salary increase during the fiscal year.

+The Committee approved base salary increases based on analysis of the median peer group and industry benchmarking base salary information, performance and/or changes in NEO responsibilities, and to align with the market and the Company's compensation philosophy.

-The following table shows annual base salary rates for each of our NEOs at the end of fiscal 2019 and fiscal 2020.
+The following table shows annual base salary rates for each of our NEOs at the end of fiscal 2022 and fiscal 2023.
 Amounts represent a base rate of pay; actual earnings during a fiscal year may vary based upon a variety of factors, including the number of weeks in the fiscal year.
-In April 2020, the Company announced that it would be temporarily reducing base pay of its Chief Executive Officer by 75% and reducing base pay of NEO's and other executive officers by 30% in order to protect the Company's financial position and liquidity during the COVID-19 pandemic and will re-evaluate this decision as the year progresses.